kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 because the allocation result is tracked in those claims, not the `ResourceSlice` objects (see [below](#state-and-communication)).

+#### Devices as a named list of attributes

-Embedded inside each `ResourceSlice` is the representation of one or more devices.
+Embedded inside each `ResourceSlice` is a list of one or more devices, represented as a named list of attributes.

 ```yaml
 kind: ResourceSlice